6.929

 “Silent” Films BAM | Brooklyn Academy of Music

-Jacques Tati: the graceful comedian who bridged silent-era mime with new wave Hero Magazine
+Jacques Tati: the graceful comedian who bridged silent-era mime with new wave HERO Magazine

 French Film: Top 5 Jacques Tati Movies France Today